 The testing assistance was sought to know the usability factor of the keypad.

 We tried our hands-on for the first time in testing a keyboard application.
-First we started with learning how IME is implemented in Android devices.
-One of the resources which helped us a lot was from — https://developer.android.com/guide/topics/text/creating-input-method.html .
+First, we started by learning how IME is implemented in Android devices.
+One of the resources which helped us a lot was from — https://developer.android.com/guide/topics/text/creating-input-method.html.

 From here, we started building a simple test model for this app.
-Using this, we learnt how to gather the usability pain points if any.
+Using this, we learned how to gather the usability pain points if any.
 One quick approach was to look into the Play Store reviews besides other approaches.
-For us, the usability is about “How easy it is for a user’s(techie, non techie, etc) to use the product in a given context? ” Keeping this in our mind, we started gathering information related to the usability from the Play Store reviews for app.
+For us, the usability is about “How easy it is for a user’s(techie, non-techie, etc) to use the product in a given context? ” Keeping this in our mind, we started gathering information related to the usability of the Play Store reviews for the app.

 What we observed

-Now should we categorise it under “usability” ?
-The app looked to be usable for few languages and not for all.
+Now should we categorize it under “usability”?
+The app looked to be usable for a few languages and not for all.